yahoo-business-directory-worth-it

 Business directories contribute to local SEO through several mechanisms:

 1. Citation Building: Citations (mentions of your business name, address, and phone number) across the web help validate your business information for search engines.
-According to SEO best practices, consistent citations across authoritative directories send positive trust signals to search engines.
+Consistent citations across authoritative directories send positive trust signals to search engines about the legitimacy and permanence of your business.

 Importance of Consistent Citations